 The whole laptop will run hotter and potentially could damage something inside, rendering the laptop useless.

 The simple solution is to clean the heat sink.
 However, the actual cleaning process is not simple.

-You have to remove the GPU fan, unscrew the graphics processing unit to access the heat sink, and then clean the piece.
+You must remove the GPU fan, unscrew the graphics processing unit to access the heat sink, and clean the piece.

 For a laptop, it is recommended that you send it to a computer repair shop or your go-to technician to clean it out for you.

-If you are capable enough and want to do it yourself, search YouTube for a video of someone showing you how to clean out your model of laptop.
+If you are capable enough and want to do it yourself, search YouTube for a video of someone showing you how to clean out your laptop model.

-This helps better prepare yourself by thinking about everything you need and makes opening the laptop that much easier.
+This helps prepare you better by thinking about everything you need, making opening the laptop much easier.